 Of course there is a need for weekend meals – that is why we focus on these times, when the children are not receiving their free and reduced lunches.
 Our Backpack for Kids Program places security in these children’s hands through “backpacks” full of meals.
 We supply two nutritious breakfasts, two lunches, and two snacks, which are distributed by the school on Fridays.
 Each month, SCHTF serves packs to 2,200 children, making their weekend healthier and even a little brighter.

-You can make a difference in the lives of 25% of our neighboring children who are hungry – and you can do it today by supporting the Backpack for Kids Program.
-Donate today.
+You can make a difference in the lives of 25% of our neighboring children who are hungry – and you can do it today by supporting the Backpack for Kids Program and sponsoring a child.